ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 .. index::
     pair: cloud credentials; OpenStack

 The sample playbook below invokes the ``nova_compute`` Ansible OpenStack cloud module and requires credentials to do anything meaningful, and specifically requires the following information: ``auth_url``, ``username``, ``password``, and ``project_name``.
-These fields are made available to the playbook via the environmental variable ``OS_CLIENT_CONFIG_FILE``, which points to a YAML file written by the controller based on the contents of the cloud credential.
+These fields are made available to the playbook via the environmental variable ``OS_CLIENT_CONFIG_FILE``, which points to a YAML file written by AWX based on the contents of the cloud credential.
 This sample playbook loads the YAML file into the Ansible variable space.

 ``OS_CLIENT_CONFIG_FILE`` example: